-- 3. A third warning = time out in the classroom, sitting separately to the children to consider what is appropriate.
-At this point the child will be reminded why the action was inappropriate and asked what they should do now an why. - 4.
-If inappropriate behaviour continues, the child should be given time out away from the other children. - 5.
-If the inappropriate behaviour continues on a regular basis parents will be informed. - 6.
+- 1. The action will be stopped through an initial request. - 2.
+At this point the child will be reminded why the action was inappropriate and asked what they should do now. - 3.
+If inappropriate behaviour continues, the child should be given time out away from the other children. - 4.
+If the inappropriate behaviour continues on a regular basis parents will be informed. - 5.
 The same rules apply outdoors with the exception the child will hold an adult's hand for two minutes as their time out.